michaelparenteau/middlebot/README.md

 * use screen.scss instead of site.scss
 * add compass/css3 & compass/reset to screen.scss

-### mirb -- _WTF?_
+### mbot

-mirb is a bash script. mirb is the brains of middlebot.
-Running mirb will:
+mbot is a bash script. mbot is the brains of middlebot.
+Running mbot will:

 * create a middleman install form the above template
 * create a .gitignore file